Chocolate Gingerbread Biscotti

 - Preheat the oven to 350°F. Line a large baking sheet with a nonstick baking mat or parchment paper, and set aside.

-- In a large glass bowl, cream the butter, freshly grated ginger, brown sugar and molasses together until smooth using a hand mixer (or a stand mixer.)
+- Cream the butter, freshly grated ginger, brown sugar and molasses together until smooth using a hand mixer (or a stand mixer) in a large mixing bowl.

 - Break the eggs, and add them to the wet ingredients.
 Beat until smooth.

-- In a separate bowl, sift together the cocoa powder, flour, baking powder and salt.
+- Sift together the cocoa powder, flour, baking powder and salt in a separate bowl.

 - Slowly pour the dry ingredients into the wet ingredients, mixing at a low speed until the dough is smooth.
 It will be slightly sticky, but not overly so.

-- (Optional) Using a hand spatula, gently fold in the chocolate chips.
+- Use a rubber spatula to gently fold in the chocolate chips, if desired.

-- Sprinkle with the turbinado sugar, and transfer to the oven.
+- Sprinkle the top with the turbinado sugar, and transfer to the oven.

-- Bake the dough for 25 minutes, then remove from the oven, and let cool for 5-10 minutes.
+- Bake the dough for 25 minutes, then remove from the oven.
+Let cool for 5-10 minutes.

-- When the biscotti has cooled enough to touch without burning yourself, use a pastry scraper to cut the biscotti into ½” to ¾” slices.
+- When the biscotti has cooled enough to touch it without burning yourself, use a pastry scraper or a sharp serrated knife to cut the biscotti into ½” to ¾” slices slices.

-- Place the biscotti slices on their sides, and arrange on the baking sheet for the second baking.
+- Place the biscotti on their sides (with the cut side facing down), and arrange in a single layer on the baking sheet for the second bake.

 - Return the cookies to the oven, and bake for an additional 15-20 minutes minutes, or until the biscotti have crisped up.